AC Power Flow

 updateGenerator!(system, analysis; label = "Generator 1", active = 0.3)

-# <- No need for re-creation; we have already updated the existing ACPowerFlow instance
+# <- No need for re-build; we have already updated the existing ACPowerFlow instance

 for iteration = 1:100